man4ish/data-driven-web-frameworks-and-dashboards/README.md

 - **[Single-cell RNA-seq Explorer](single-cell-rna-seq-explorer/README.md)**: An interactive dashboard for exploring single-cell RNA sequencing data, allowing visualization of gene expression across different cell types or clusters.
 - **[Ollama Gene Reporter](ollama_gene_reporter/README.md)**: A FastAPI-based web application that integrates Ollama large language models for generating gene expression reports and interactive visualizations from uploaded CSV data.
 - **[LLAMA3 FastAPI Web Application](llama3-fastapi-web/README.md)**: A web application using FastAPI to interact with the LLAMA3 model for text generation and natural language tasks.
-- **[Variant Annotation App](variant-annotation-app)**: A comprehensive variant annotation pipeline integrating bcftools, snpEff, Ensembl VEP, and ANNOVAR for functional annotation of genetic variants from VCF files, with parsing and output processing in Python.
+- **[Variant Annotation App](variant-annotation-app/README.md)**: A comprehensive variant annotation pipeline integrating bcftools, snpEff, Ensembl VEP, and ANNOVAR for functional annotation of genetic variants from VCF files, with parsing and output processing in Python.
+- **[Visualization Workbench](visualization_workbench/README.md)**: A modular Django-based web platform for interactive genomic data visualization and pipeline management.
+It integrates apps such as IGV Viewer for genome browsing and Pipeline Manager for running and monitoring analysis workflows.
+Designed to be extensible, it allows seamless integration of future apps and tools in a unified interface.

 ## Frameworks Used